Guide toSan Francisco's Museums and Galleries This Summer

 Adventures in AI

 Discover how AI works, think like a computer, and paint with your voice.
 Interact with AI-powered artworks, look inside a video game chip, and play with image generators.
 Encounter AI at work in real-world science and research, explore its ethics and impacts, and bring your curiosity to live programs for adults and families.
-On display from June 12 to September 15, 2025.
+On display through September 15, 2025.

 Edge of the Square